-At the Border Crossing Law Firm, we believe that there is no such thing as an illegal human being, and for over a decade we have used our knowledge and experience to help immigrants establish legal residence in the U.S. through adjustment of status (“green cards”), family-based visas, and work visas.
-Our firm works directly with clients to guide them through the naturalization and citizenship process.
-We also vigorously defend immigrants in deportation or removal proceedings, and have represented clients in hundreds of deportation hearings.
+At the Border Crossing Law Firm, we believe that no human being is illegal, and for more than 20 years we have helped immigrants establish legal residence in the United States through adjustment of status (“green cards”), family-based visas, work visas, and citizenship.
+We also vigorously defend immigrants in deportation proceedings, and have represented hundreds of clients in Immigration Court.

 Shahid Haque dedicates his practice to helping immigrants obtain legal status in the United States and pursue all that the country has to offer.
-Mr. Haque assists clients with a wide variety of immigration matters, including applications with the consulates abroad and U.S. Citizenship and Immigration Services, representing clients arrested by the Department of Homeland Security, and defending immigrants in deportation proceedings in Immigration Court.
+Mr. Haque has helped thousands of clients with a wide variety of immigration matters, including applications with the consulates abroad and U.S. Citizenship and Immigration Services, representing clients arrested by the Department of Homeland Security, and defending immigrants in deportation proceedings in Immigration Court.

 Mr. Haque has advocated for immigrants’ rights by bringing lawsuits in state and federal court to challenge unconstitutional laws and policies that discriminate against immigrants in Montana.
 He successfully challenged LR-121, an anti-immigrant voter-approved referendum, and thanks to his efforts the law was found unconstitutional.
 The Montana Supreme Court unanimously affirmed this decision.

 Mr. Haque helps clients with a wide variety of family and employment-based visas.
 He has won asylum for many dozens of refugees who fled from their home countries to escape torture, persecution, and death on account of their political or religious beliefs.
 He has also won cancellation of removal for numerous clients in contested deportation proceedings — one of the most difficult forms of relief to win due to its high burden of proof.